brson/rust-chamber/README.md

 * `unsafe` blocks
 * `#[feature(...)]`

-# Chambers
+## Chambers

-TODO
+Only one chamber exists right now.

+* rcr_baseline.
+This is a chamber that others can build off of.
+It exposes all of the API's from the core library except for `core::any`, which has potential issues with predicting type hashes, and for `core::intrinsics`, which I didn't want to look through carefully, but mostly can't be called anyway.

-# What Rust does and does not promise
+## What Rust does and does not promise

-TODO: looping, unwinding, stack overflow, memory leaks, abort
+TODO: looping, unwinding, stack overflow, memory leaks, abort, traps, OS scheduling

-# TODO
+## TODO

 * Upstream rustc API changes to avoid code duplication.
 * Investigate safety of built-in syntax extensions.
 * Factor out 'default policy' - BASELINE_CHAMBER, search paths
+* Add some sysroot guessing.
 * Fix feature gate pass
 * Add conveniences API's for compiling .rs, putting the binary into a separate process and detecting the special 'ok' crash conditions (stack overflow, double fail).
 * Investigate impact of native rt injection.
+* Add more chambers.